Gotha G.VII: Design and development

 The Idflieg ordered around 250 of these aircraft, 50 from Gotha and 50 from LVG, and 150 from Aviatik.
 At least some of the LVG and Aviatik machines had been completed before the Armistice, with some reaching operational service.
-One G.VII survived the war to see brief service with the Ukrainian Air Force before being impounded by Czechoslovakia and used by the Czechoslovakian air force for a short time.
+One G.VII survived the war to see brief service with the Ukrainian Air Force before being impounded by Czechoslovakia and used by the Czechoslovak Air Force for a short time.